antmicro/google-coral-baseboard/README.md

 The PCB project files were prepared in Altium Designer 14.1.

+## Project structure

+The main directory contains Altium project file, documentation script a LICENSE and README.
+The remaining files are stored in the following
+directories:

+*   `Libraries` - contains the component libraries
+*   `img` - contains graphics for this README
+*   `PCB` - contains schematics and layout files
+*   `Documentation` - contains PDF schematic and generated assembly assets

 ## Getting started

 The board can be produced and assembled using the provided design files.